spawnmarvel/linux-and-azure/README.md

 ss -ltn

 ```
-## List of Basic Commands Linux

-Okay, I've added `ip a` and `systemctl` to the table, placing them in their respective categories.

-Here's the updated and corrected table:

----

 ### Linux Command Reference

 This table organizes common Linux commands into logical categories to help you quickly find what you need, with corrected descriptions and clearer examples.